 Boise State University offers primary prevention and awareness programs to incoming students and new employees designed to prevent and intervene in sexual assault, domestic violence, dating violence and stalking.
 The University also provides or facilitates ongoing prevention and awareness campaigns to the University community throughout the year.
-For definitions of primary prevention and awareness programming, see Appendix A. In an effort to increase awareness about the issues of sexual assault, domestic violence, dating violence and stalking, staff members will make themselves available to any student organizations and departments that would like additional information or presentations regarding these crimes.
+For definitions of primary prevention and awareness programming, see Appendix A.

+In an effort to increase awareness about the issues of sexual assault, domestic violence, dating violence and stalking, staff members are available for any student organizations and departments that would like additional information or presentations regarding these crimes.
 You can contact the Department of Public Safety at (208) 426-6911, the Gender Equity Center at (208) 426-4259, or the Title IX Coordinator at (208) 426-1258 to request a special presentation for your organization or department.

-The prevention and awareness programs offered by the University are designed to be comprehensive, intentional and integrated programming, initiatives, strategies and campaigns intended to end dating violence, domestic violence, sexual assault and stalking that are: culturally relevant; inclusive of diverse communities and identities; sustainable; responsive to community needs; informed by research or assessed for value, effectiveness, or outcome; and consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community and societal levels.
+The prevention and awareness programs offered by the University are designed to be comprehensive, intentional and integrated programming, initiatives, strategies and campaigns intended to end dating violence, domestic violence, sexual assault and stalking, and that are: culturally relevant; inclusive of diverse communities and identities; sustainable; responsive to community needs; informed by research or assessed for value, effectiveness, or outcome; and consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community and societal levels.
 The specific programming, campaigns and initiatives offered are detailed below.
 In their totality, these training programs include at least the following components:

-Clear language that Boise State prohibits sexual assault, domestic violence, dating violence and stalking;
+- Clear language that Boise State prohibits sexual assault, domestic violence, dating violence and stalking; - Definitions of sexual assault, domestic violence, dating violence, and stalking as defined by VAWA, the State of Idaho and University Policy;